murraju/knife-hadoop/README.md

 # Configuration #

-In order to communicate with Cisco UCS XML API you will have to tell Knife the username, password and the IP address of the UCS Manager.
+In order to communicate with Hadoop APIs, you will have to set parameters.
 The easiest way to accomplish this is to create some entries in your `knife.rb` file:

 	knife[:namenode_host]   = "namenode"
 	knife[:namenode_port]   = "port"